catamphetamine/libphonenumber-js/README.md

 ## Using phone number validation feature

-I personally don't use strict phone number validation feature.
-The rationale is that telephone numbering plans can and sometimes do change, meaning that [`PhoneNumber.isValid()`](#isvalid-boolean) function may one day become outdated on a website that isn't actively maintained anymore.
+When choosing between [`.isValid()`](#isvalid-boolean) and [`.isPossible()`](#ispossible-boolean), I'd personally prefer the latter.
+The rationale is that telephone numbering plans can and sometimes do change, meaning that [`.isValid()`](#isvalid-boolean) function may one day become outdated on a website that isn't actively maintained anymore.
 Imagine a "promo-site" or a "personal website" being deployed once and then running for years without any maintenance, where a client may be unable to submit a simple "Contact Us" form just because this newly-allocated pool of mobile phone numbers wasn't present in that old version of `libphonenumber-js` that was used when building the website.

-Whenever there's a "business requirement" to validate phone number input, I prefer using [`PhoneNumber.isPossible()`](#ispossible-boolean) instead of [`PhoneNumber.isValid()`](#isvalid-boolean), so that it just validates the phone number length and doesn't validate the actual phone number digits.
-But it doesn't mean that you shouldn't use [`PhoneNumber.isValid()`](#isvalid-boolean) — maybe in your case it would make sense.
+Whenever there's a "business requirement" to validate phone number input, I prefer using [`.isPossible()`](#ispossible-boolean) instead of [`.isValid()`](#isvalid-boolean), so that it just validates the phone number length and doesn't validate the actual phone number digits.
+But it doesn't mean that you shouldn't use [`.isValid()`](#isvalid-boolean) — maybe in your case it would make sense.
+Just be warned that by using [`.isValid()`](#isvalid-boolean) in an application or on a website, you volunteer to keep it updated for the rest of its lifespan.

 ## React